TUC-ProAut/GraphGNSSLib/README.md

 ## 2. Build gnss_converter

-Clone the repository to a desired folder and build the package:
+Clone the repository to the desired folder and build the package:
 ```
 mkdir -p gnss_converter/src
 cd gnss_converter/src